• The information we collect and why (protected health information (PHI) and personally identifiable information (PII))

 Data are encrypted locally on the mobile device used and are decrypted via the application’s data export feature.
 The application is password-protected, requires a unique login to access, and includes an automatic logoff feature that activates when (a) an assessment is completed, (b) the user switches to another application, (c) the user exits the application to go to the Home screen or (d) the mobile device is turned off or its screen put to sleep.

 DANA Cloud Database and Web Portal

-With your consent, we may collect information about your actual location when you use our mobile applications.
+With your consent, we may collect information about your actual location when you use the DANA mobile applications.
 You may stop the collection of this information at any time by changing the settings on your mobile device, but note that some features of our mobile applications may no longer function if you do so.

 Some features of our mobile applications may require access to certain native applications on your mobile device.
 If you decide to use these features, we will ask you for your consent prior to accessing the applications and collecting information.
-Note that you can revoke your consent at any time by changing the settings on your device.
+Note that you can revoke your consent at any time by changing the settings on your mobile device.

 We do not knowingly collect any personal information from children under the age of 13.
 DANA is not for use by children.
-We request that children under the age of 13 not download DANA or submit any personal information through DANA.
+We request that children under the age of 13 not download / install DANA or submit any personal information through DANA.
 If we are advised in writing that we have inadvertently received or collected personal information from a child under 13 years of age, we will remove such information from our database.

 Attn: Security and Privacy Officer

 Effective Date: June 11, 2018